 Put simply, if Google sees that you are linking to contextually relevant pages within your site, they are going to better understand your site’s relevancy to a particular topic as a whole.
 Effective interlinking can demonstrate the relevancy of a particular page to a topic.
 But that’s not all.
 It can also result in an overall increase in rankings across an entire topic (as your site is recognized as an authority).

 The key is to interlink often (but only when relevant) and to use keyword-rich anchor texts.
 Instead of “to learn more, click here“, write “learn more about dog training“.
-A plugin that I have found extremely useful in making interlinking quicker and easier is Better Internal Link Search.
-Check it out.
+A plugin that I have found extremely useful in making interlinking quicker and easier is Link Whisper.
+Check out our Link Whisper review if you want to learn more.

 4. Poor External Linking